Gaius Laelius: Background

-According to some Roman historians, including Polybius (Book 10), Laelius was a friend of Scipio from childhood; however, his family background is obscure.
+According to some Roman historians, including Polybius (Polybius, X, 3), Laelius was a friend of Scipio from childhood; however, his family background is obscure.
 This obscurity unfortunately extends to how he became acquainted with Scipio in the first place.
 Livy suggested that he was not from a rich family, since he wanted command of the campaign against Antiochus the Great in 190 BC to repair (or more likely make) his family fortunes.

 Polybius suggests that Laelius was a companion of Scipio from their earliest days in the army together, since Laelius was apparently a witness to Scipio's rescue of his father in a skirmish that was probably the Battle of Ticinus in late 218 BC.

 Laelius accompanied Scipio on various expeditions from 210 BC to 201 BC but did not begin his political career until after he returned to Rome.
 This lack of recognition may have been due to his relatively low social status and/or family's lack of wealth and political influence.
 However, given that the name 'Laelius' only begins to appear with the retelling of the Second Punic War, it may be the case that he (and his family, none of whom are mentioned before this time) is even more lowborn than is assumed.